oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/updating-the-pipeline-to-output-the-artifacts.md

   ![](images/ocir-access-service.png)

-  2. Expand the repository `<YOUR_INITIALS>/storefront`, you'll see that the version `1.0.0` image you just created and uploaded is now in the list.
+  2. Expand the repository `<YOUR_INITIALS>/storefront`, you'll see that the version `1.0.0` image you just built and uploaded is now in the list.

   ![](images/ocir-uploaded-version-1.0.0.png)